-Tenacious South Jersey Gun Crimes Attorney Defends Clients Against Charges of Unlawful Possession of a Weapon in Burlington County and Camden County, NJ
+Tenacious South Jersey Gun Crimes Attorney Defends Clients Against Charges Of Unlawful Possession Of A Weapon In Burlington And Camden Counties, New Jersey

-New Jersey enforces some of the strictest gun laws in the country, and the major media attention surrounding various gun control controversies in recent years has encouraged even more strict and severe punishments for unlawful possession of a weapon in NJ.
+New Jersey enforces some of the strictest gun laws in the country, and the major media attention surrounding various gun control controversies in recent years has encouraged even more strict and severe punishments for unlawful possession of a weapon in New Jersey.
 Criminal weapons charges can even be brought against individuals carrying spring-loaded weapons, such as BB or airsoft guns.
-In some cases, the state may even charge an individual with unlawful possession of a weapon if they cross into New Jersey from a neighboring state without a valid permit to carry the weapon in the state of New Jersey–regardless of whether carrying the weapon was lawful in the neighboring state.
+In some cases, the state may even charge an individual with unlawful possession of a weapon if they cross into New Jersey from a neighboring state without a valid permit to carry the weapon in the state of New Jersey – regardless of whether carrying the weapon was lawful in the neighboring state.

-If you have been charged with unlawful possession of a handgun or other weapon in New Jersey, it is imperative that you have a qualified NJ criminal defense attorney on your side.
-Contact South Jersey criminal defense lawyer Stephen R. Piper now to discuss your criminal weapons charges.
+If you have been charged with unlawful possession of a handgun or another weapon in New Jersey, it is imperative that you have a qualified New Jersey criminal defense attorney on your side.
+I am attorney Stephen R. Piper, and I have the experience you need to handle your criminal law concerns.
+Do not hesitate to contact me now to discuss your criminal weapons charges.

 The primary gun control statute in New Jersey is known as the Graves Act, and it is codified in N.J.S.A.
 2C:43-6.
-The Graves Act makes most unlawful possession of a weapon crimes second degree offenses, meaning that the conviction will lead to a mandatory prison sentence of between five (5) and ten (10) years.
-The judge has no discretion to impose a lighter sentence, and any individual convicted under the Graves Act will be sentenced to a minimum of five (5) years in state prison.
-Because of special provisions in the Graves Act, convicted individuals are not even eligible for parole until they have served at least three (3) years in prison.
+The Graves Act makes most unlawful possession of a weapon crimes second-degree offenses, meaning that the conviction will lead to a mandatory prison sentence of between five and 10 years.
+The judge has no discretion to impose a lighter sentence, and any individual convicted under the Graves Act will be sentenced to a minimum of five years in state prison.
+Because of special provisions in the Graves Act, convicted individuals are not even eligible for parole until they have served at least three years in prison.

 An aggressive and relentless criminal defense attorney is a necessary asset in New Jersey unlawful possession of a weapon cases.
-Camden County criminal defense attorney Stephen R. Piper fights tirelessly for his clients who have been charged with unlawful possession of a weapon in order to help secure either pre-trial intervention (PTI) or probation under the Graves Act.
-He investigates and evaluates each case thoroughly to determine whether the client qualifies for PTI or probation, which may be available under the Graves Act if the following are true:
+I fight tirelessly for my clients who have been charged with unlawful possession of a weapon in order to help secure either the Pre-trial Intervention (PTI) program or probation under the Graves Act.
+I will investigate and evaluate each case thoroughly to determine whether you qualify for PTI or probation, which may be available under the Graves Act if the following circumstances are true:

 - The accused individual has no prior criminal record.